How can I verify that my Exodus download is authentic?

 Instructions for Linux

-Linux users with GnuPG and Curl installed can verify the authenticity of a downloaded Exodus package with a simple two line script.
-You must include the URL to the current version's published release hashes, which can be found at https://www.exodus.io/download/:
+Then, Linux users with GnuPG and Curl installed can verify the authenticity of a downloaded Exodus package with a simple two-line script.
+You must include the URL to the current version's published release hashes, which can be found at https://www.exodus.com/download/:

 To verify the downloaded package hasn't been tampered with, verify its SHA256 hash against the hash published on our website by running this command in Terminal: